Nearest matrix with multiple eigenvalues by Riemannian optimization: Numerical experiments

 \section{Numerical experiments}

 In this section, we test the performance of our algorithm in various settings.
 The implementation of the algorithms is available on~\url{https://github.com/fph/RiemannOracle}, in the functions named \texttt{nearest\_defective\_*}.
-For our experiments, we used the function \texttt{penalty\_method} in the same repository as solver, with the default options apart from a stricter gradient tolerance \texttt{options.tolgradnorm = 1e-9}.
+The code relies on Manopt \cite{BoumalMishraAbsil} for performing optimization over the manifold $V_2$.
+For our experiments, we used the function \texttt{penalty\_method} in the same repository as the solver, with the default options apart from the gradient tolerance \texttt{options.tolgradnorm = 1e-9}.
 The reason for this choice is that Theorem \ref{thm:specialgradient} suggests that the penalty method (i.e. setting $y=0$) might work especially well for this problem; nevertheless, our implementation also allows the user to call the augmented Lagrangian method, which is generally advertised as potentially better in the optimization literature.